Ounces In 1 2 Gallon

 Conclusion

 Knowing that there are 64 fluid ounces in a half gallon is a simple yet essential piece of knowledge for anyone who cooks, bakes, or shops for beverages.
 This conversion is consistent across all liquids in the US customary system, making it easy to use in recipes, party planning, and everyday life.
-By understanding the relationship between gallons and ounces, you can measure with confidence and avoid common pitfalls.
+But by understanding the relationship between gallons and ounces, you can measure with confidence and avoid common pitfalls.
 Whether you're measuring milk, juice, or broth, remembering that a half gallon equals 64 ounces will help you get it right every time.